masuidrive/slack-summarizer/README.md

 With these settings, a summary of Slack's public channels will be posted every day at 5:00 a.m.

-you would manually execute it by opening the "Actions" tab, clicking on "Summarizer" on the left, and clicking "Run workflow" on the right.
+you would manually execute it by opening the "Actions" tab, clicking on "Summary" on the left, and clicking "Run workflow" on the right.